nemerosa/ontrack-jenkins-cli-pipeline/README.md

 ### Accessing Ontrack information

 * [`ontrackCliLastBranch`](vars/ontrackCliLastBranch.md) - getting the last branch for given pattern
+* [`ontrackCliLastPromotion`](vars/ontrackCliLastPromotion.md) - getting the last build for a given promotion
+* [`ontrackCliLastPromotionByProject`](vars/ontrackCliLastPromotionByProject.md) - getting the last build for a given promotion over all branches
+* [`ontrackCliGetBuildByVersion`](vars/ontrackCliGetBuildByVersion.md) - getting a build using its release/label/version property
+* [`ontrackCliGetBuildByMetaVersion`](vars/ontrackCliGetBuildByMetaVersion.md) - getting a build using a version stored in its meta information
+* [`ontrackCliGetBuildByProjectAndVersion`](vars/ontrackCliGetBuildByProjectAndVersion.md) - getting a build using its release/label/version property inside a project
+* [`ontrackCliGetBuildByCommit`](vars/ontrackCliGetBuildByCommit.md) - getting a build in the current branch using its commit

 ### Auto versioning setup

 * [`ontrackCliAutoVersioning`](vars/ontrackCliAutoVersioning.md) - setting up the auto versioning for the branch
 * [`ontrackCliAutoVersioningCheck`](vars/ontrackCliAutoVersioningCheck.md) - checking the auto versioning alignment and creating a corresponding validation

+### Setup of notifications

+* [`ontrackCliSetupProjectNotifications`](vars/ontrackCliSetupProjectNotifications.md) - setup of notifications at project level
+* [`ontrackCliSetupBranchNotifications`](vars/ontrackCliSetupBranchNotifications.md) - setup of notifications at branch level
+* [`ontrackCliSetupPromotionLevelNotifications`](vars/ontrackCliSetupPromotionLevelNotifications.md) - setup of notifications at promotion level
+* [`ontrackCliSetupValidationStampNotifications`](vars/ontrackCliSetupValidationStampNotifications.md) - setup of notifications at validation stamp level

 ### Generic steps

 * [`ontrackCliGraphQL`](vars/ontrackCliGraphQL.md) - performs a GraphQL call to Ontrack and returns the JSON response

+### Orchestration steps

+> These steps are very specific in the kind of scenario they are running and interact with more than Ontrack.

+* [`ontrackCliCheckoutConditionalOnPromotionAndTrigger`](vars/ontrackCliCheckoutConditionalOnPromotionAndTrigger.md) - performs a SCM checkout based on the nature of the trigger

 ### CLI steps